- 1 Dalhousie “Little Switzerland of India”

 - It has four primary places of worship St. John’s Church (worked in 1903 A.D), St. Patrick’s Church (1909 A.D), St. Andrew’s Church, and St. Francis’ Church.

-- Dalhousie is one of the finest slope stations in India from the perspective of excellence, atmosphere, and pleasing environment, such words were spoken by our Late Prime Minister JawaharLal Nehru.
+- Dalhousie is one of the finest slope stations in India from the perspective of excellence, atmosphere, and pleasing environment.

-- Dalhousie houses a multi-year old temple i.e. Lakshami Narayan Temple.
+- Dalhousie houses a multi-year old temple i.e. Lakshmi Narayan Temple.